Blog Product ManagementProduct-Led Growth (PLG): Overview & Real-world Examples

 Linear has quickly become a favorite tool for software teams looking to streamline their project and issue tracking.

-They have scaled to tens of thousands of companies while having spent less than $ 20,000 on marketing expenses.
-Almost all their efforts have been poured into the product to make it head and shoulders above anything else.
+They have scaled to tens of thousands of customers while having spent less than $20,000 on marketing expenses.
+Their product-led growth strategy is to focus all their efforts on the product to make it head and shoulders above anything else.

 Their attention to detail and craft encourages users to share it with others and try it out on their own.